Blobfolio/blob-common/blob-common/docs/SANITIZE.md

-# Reference: Sanitizing, Formatting, and Validation Functions
+# Reference: Sanitization, Formatting, and Validation Functions

 This guide documents functions for sanitizing, formatting, and validating data.
 The code can be located in `functions-sanitize.php`.